Strategies for recruiting human sources for intelligence gathering

 Recruitment; trust; resistance: human intelligence gathering

-Please contact Jan Gutteling (email@example.com) when you are interested in this assignment.
+Please contact BA-Thesis coordinator J.M.
+Gutteling (firstname.lastname@example.org) if you are interested in this assignment.

 Klein, Klein, Lande, Borders, & Whitaker (2014).
 The good stranger frame for police and military activities.
-Proceedings of the human factors and ergonomics society annual meeting, 58, 275-279.
+In proceedings of the human factors and ergonomics society annual meeting, 58, 275-279.